-CWDM Mux/Demux module is a passive device, very reliable and simple to use.
-These devices are available with a variety of wavelength combinations, usually from 1270nm to 1610nm (20nm spacing).
-Based on different applications, a CWDM Mux/Demux module can be designed into different channels.
-A typical 4 channel Mux/Demux module will be used to multiplex four different wavelengths onto one fiber (shown in the picture below).
+CWDM Mux Demux module is a passive device, very reliable and simple to use.
+These devices are available with a variety of wavelength combinations, usually from 1270 nm to 1610 nm (20nm spacing).
+Based on different applications, a CWDM Mux Demux module can be designed into different channels.
+A typical 4-channel Mux Demux module will be used to multiplex four different wavelengths onto one fiber (shown in the picture below).
 This allows you to simultaneously transmit four different data over the same fiber.
-If you are using a CWDM multiplexer at the beginning of your network, you will must to use a CWDM demultiplexer at the opposite end to separate or demultiplex the wavelengths to allow them to be directed to the correct receivers.
-Usually, a CWDM Mux/Demux is a module that can be used as a multiplexer or demultiplexer at either end of the fiber cable span.
+If you are using a CWDM multiplexer at the beginning of your network, you will need to use a CWDM demultiplexer at the opposite end to separate or demultiplex the wavelengths to allow them to be directed to the correct receivers.
+Usually, a CWDM Mux Demux is a module that can be used as a multiplexer or demultiplexer at either end of the fiber cable span.
 However, it must still be used in pairs.

-A basic CWDM Mux/Demux system comprises a Local unit, the CWDM Mux/Demux module and a Remote unit.
+A basic CWDM Mux Demux system comprises a Local unit, the CWDM Mux Demux module and a Remote unit.
 Usually a Local or Remote unit refers to two different switches.
-In general, to install a CWDM Mux/Demux module, a chassis should be installed first to hold the module.
-Besides, to connect a CWDM Mux/Demux module to a switch, we should install CWDM SFP transceivers in the switch first.
-Then using the singlemode patch cables to connect the transceivers to the CWDM Mux/Demux module.
-Therefore, when we want to build a CWDM Mux/Demux system, the components we need usually include rack-mount chassis, CWDM Mux/Demux module, CWDM SFP transceiver and singlemode patch cables (shown in the table below).
+In general, to install a CWDM Mux Demux module, a chassis should be installed first to hold the module.
+Besides, to connect a CWDM Mux Demux module to a switch, CWDM SFP transceivers should be installed in the switch first.
+Then use the single mode patch cables to connect the transceivers to the CWDM Mux Demux module.
+Therefore, when building a CWDM Mux Demux system, the mux installation components needed are rack-mount chassis, CWDM Mux Demux module, CWDM SFP transceivers and single mode patch cables (shown in the table below).

 |Part Name||Product Photo||Description|